-Current and contemporary regulation of development-related activities affecting receiving waters can require complex approaches to the management of stormwater and resource avoidance including an on-the-ground historical basis for practicable regulatory decision-making.
-Such experience indicates growth can be accommodated in a manner that avoids and minimizes stream and wetland impacts and remain compatible with effective stormwater management (SWM) strategies.
-The historically innovative example is the first of several development projects in a 405-hectare (1000 acre) watershed of the Potomac River in the greater Washington, DC area and is actually one of the first "Environmental Site Design (ESD)" or "Low Impact Development (LID)" approaches to nonpoint source water quality management before the strategy was formalized in the industry.
-Impacts were reduced and mitigated by innovative design revisions, creative approaches to wetland mitigation, and contemporary SWM.
-These practices were subsequently utilized and refined for further current development projects in this watershed as well as generated State-wide data.
+Abstract.
+Current and contemporary regulation of development-related activities in pre-regulation preexisting lands that affect receiving waters, can require complex approaches to nonpoint source pollution - or stormwater management (SWM) - along with wetland resource avoidance including an on-the-ground historical basis for practicable regulatory decision-making.
+Such experience indicates growth can be accommodated in a manner that not only decreases pre-existing nutrient and loads but also avoids and minimizes stream and wetland impacts - while remaining compatible with effective SWM strategies to the degree of even improving post-construction conditions.
+In response to increasing regulatory authority over its water resources, the state regulatory agency, the Maryland Department of the Environment (MDE), USA, in cooperation with other local and federal agencies as well as the regional civil engineering industry, has over the years combined various regulatory programs and processes into a "one stop shop" where various issues can be addressed in a consistent manner.
+This is effective when large-scale multi-phased complex projects are submitted for applicable water resource permits.
+Experience has shown that successful outcomes can be achieved with a balance of various approaches within this process.
+Specifically, avoidance and minimization requirements of wetland/stream protection programs may not necessarily be compatible with more traditional SWM strategies that were shown to have room for improvement.
+Further, MDE's process may necessitate the consideration of SWM and wetland avoidance requirements and practices that can exceed those not historically required by the local municipality.
+This innovative example project is the first (late 1990s) of several (the last one completed around 2015) development projects in a 405-hectare (1000 acre) watershed of the Potomac River in the greater Washington, DC area and is actually one of the nation's first "Environmental Site Design (ESD)" or "Green Infrastructure" approaches to nonpoint source water quality management before the strategy was formalized in the industry.
+Regulated water and wetland resource impacts were reduced and mitigated by innovative design revisions along with creative and contemporary approaches to wetland mitigation and SWM strategies.
+These practices were subsequently utilized and refined for further future development projects in this agricultural watershed - and generated State-wide criteria.
 The positive outcome of this process is attributable to an effective partnering of engineering and ecology, a water quality/stream biomonitoring plan, and a pro-active "win-win" public involvement process.

-Keywords: nonpoint, wetland, stormwater, LID, ESD, SWM, BMP, mitigation, permitting
+Keywords: wetlands, nonpoint, stormwater, stream, watershed, regulation

-INTRODUCTION
+1.INTRODUCTION

-In response to increasing regulatory authority over its water resources, the Maryland Department of the Environment (MDE) in cooperation with the regional civil engineering industry has over the years combined programs and processes into a "one stop shop" where various issues can be addressed in a consistent manner.
-This can be effective when large-scale complex projects are submitted for applicable water resource permits.
-Experience has shown that balancing growth with resource and water quality protection can involve balancing various approaches within this process.
-Specifically, avoidance and minimization requirements of wetland/stream protection programs may not necessarily be compatible with more traditional stormwater management (SWM) strategies.
+In response to increasing regulatory authority over its water resources in the USA, and specifically in the state of Maryland where the author managed this project over the years, the Maryland Department of the Environment (MDE) in cooperation with the regional civil engineering industry has combined programs and processes into a "one stop shop" where various issues can be addressed in a consistent manner.
+This can be effective when large-scale complex projects are submitted for applicable water resource compliance approvals.
+Experience has shown that balancing growth, in predominantly agricultural lands, with resource and water quality protection can involve balancing various approaches within this process.
+Specifically, physical resource avoidance and minimization requirements of wetland/stream protection programs may not necessarily be effective or compatible with more traditional nonpoint source, or stormwater management (SWM), strategies.
 Further, MDE's process may necessitate the consideration of requirements and practices that can exceed those not historically required by the local municipality.